Trump Will Be Sworn In With Same Bible As Lincoln And Obama

 Trump will be administered the oath by U.S. Chief Justice John Roberts.

-When Vice President-elect Mike Pence takes his oath, he'll be sworn in by Supreme Court Justice Clarence Thomas, using the bible that President Reagan used for both of his inaugurals as well as when he was sworn in as governor of California.
+When Vice President-elect Mike Pence takes his oath, he'll be sworn in by Supreme Court Justice Clarence Thomas, using the Bible that President Reagan used for both of his inaugurals as well as when he was sworn in as governor of California.

-Thomas will be the first African-American to administer the oath to a vice president or president.
+Thomas will be the first African-American person to administer the oath to a vice president or president.